Tosmel2/Yourcareerex/Milestone-One/Project_2_FreshMart/README.md

 3. Create Category & Product schemas.
 4. Admin can create categories and products.
 ##### Product Browsing & Orders
 5. Users can browse products and view product details.
-[Go to Image] (#get-Products-details)
+[Go to Image](#get-products-details)
 6. Users can place orders with multiple items.
+[Go to Image](#multiple-orders-post)
 7. Create Order schema with order summary logic.

 ## Environment Setup